kontainapp/km/demo/test-app/README.md

 ## To test:

-Once inside a VM (or container) with the app, to run the app:
+Once inside the container with the app, to run the app:

 ```bash
 python app.py
 ```

-In VM you can switch between native and kontain python.
-To switch python between native and KM based python use `./switch.sh` for native and `./switch.sh km` for km (note in container there is only KM python).

 It takes several seconds for the application to initialize.
 Message `WARNING: This is a development server.
 Do not use it in a production deployment.` is normal and expected,